tsdiokno/abl/content/posts/roma-1.md

 [^11]: For I want very much to see you, so that I may impart to you some spiritual gift to strengthen you,

-[^12] para ang pananampalataya natin ay makapagpalakas sa bawat isa.
+[^12] para ang pagtitiwala natin ay makapagpalakas sa bawat isa.

 [^12]: 12 that is, to be mutually encouraged by each other’s faith, both yours and mine.